Gravitational scattering of two neutron stars

 Initial data are evolved with the free-evolution Z4c scheme \cite{Bernuzzi:2009ex,Hilditch:2012fp} and moving puncture gauge \cite{Alcubierre:2004hr,Baker:2006ha,Campanelli:2005dd}, coupled to relativistic hydrodynamics.
 For each NS-NS simulation, we also solve the corresponding black hole scattering problem (BH-BH) using Bowen-York puncture data~\cite{Bowen:1980yu,Brandt:1997tf,Ansorg:2004ds}.
 We employ the \texttt{BAM} code \cite{Brugmann:2008zz,Thierfelder:2011yi} in which the computational domain is discretized on a hierarchy of Eulerian adaptive Cartesian grids.
-Specifically, we use 7 refinement levels out of which 4 are moving and regridding with the star trackers (minimum of the lapse function).
-The finest boxes cover the stars entirely with a linear grid spacing $h_{7}=0.25,0.167,0.125\Mo$ and $n=64,96,128$ points in each direction.
+Specifically, we use seven refinement levels out of which four are moving and regridding with the star trackers (minimum of the lapse function).
+The finest boxes cover the stars entirely with a linear grid spacing $h_{7}=0.25,0.167$ and $0.125\Mo$ and $n=64,96$ and $128$ points in each direction.
 Simulations at multiple resolutions are performed to assess the impact of truncation errors.
 The outer boundary is located at coordinates $x^i_{\rm max}=-x^i_{\rm min}=1536\Mo$ and bitant symmetry (reflection through the Cartesian $z=x^3$ axis) is enforced.
-Metric derivatives are discretized with $4^{\rm th}$ order finite difference operators; finite differences shock-capturing methods are used for hydrodynamics with weighted-essentially-non-oscillatory reconstruction \cite{Bernuzzi:2012ci}.
-Time evolution is performed with the method of lines and the $4^{\rm th}$ order Runge-Kutta explicit scheme with a Courant-Friedrich-Lewi parameter of $0.25$.
+The moving puncture equations and parameters are identical to those in~\cite{Hilditch:2012fp}.
+Metric derivatives are discretized with fourth-order finite difference operators; finite difference shock-capturing methods are used for hydrodynamics with weighted-essentially-nonoscillatory reconstruction \cite{Bernuzzi:2012ci}.
+Time evolution is performed with the method of lines and the fourth-order Runge-Kutta explicit scheme with a Courant-Friedrich-Lewy parameter of $0.25$.